-However, there is an another way to characterize the elusive middle ground that we should be seeking.
+However, there is another way to characterize the elusive middle ground that we should be seeking.
 According to this suggestion, what is wrong with traditional forms of internalism is not the reflective access requirement per se, but rather the traditional interpretations of that requirement.
 On the traditional interpretations, the possibility of access (i.e. recognition of reasons) is grounded in such a way as to impose substantive constraints on the reflective capacities of the rational subject in question.
 This interpretation of the requirement is basically taken over by Brewer, except that the constraints are imposed on unreflective, as opposed to reflective, capacities of the rational subject.
 On the alternative interpretation, by contrast, the possibility of access is grounded in the nature of the reason-giving states themselves.
-Thus, even if the subject is not capable of recognizing the rationality of her belief, it may be rational all the same, so long as it is formed in such a way as to ground the possibility (in principle) of recognition.
+Thus, even if the subject is not capable of recognizing the rationality of her belief, it may be rational all the same, so long as it is formed in such a way as to ground the possibility (in principle) of recognition.15

 In giving an account of the requirements for rationality, we always have to be sensitive to the fact that there are many different degrees of sophistication in rational thought and action.
 We should not be so impressed by the more sophisticated kinds of rationality that we end up denying that more mundane kinds qualify as rational at all.
 But neither should we be so impressed by the more mundane kinds that we rob ourselves of the resources for explaining the more sophisticated kinds.
 I have tried to give an account that is as permissive as possible, but which provides the resources for explaining how it is that the most mundane kinds of rational thinking make possible the more sophisticated kinds.
+Thus, it is intended to exhibit what seems to me to be the correct methodology in this area.